fernandowolff/fernandowolff/README.md

 # Fernando Ramos Wolff

 ## Hello guys!
-'m a brazilian software developer, currently working for Bellosoft, a software development company.
+I'm a brazilian software developer, currently working for Bellosoft, a software development company.
 I graduated in Computer Science in 2018.

 I started with games and web development at the end of 2016.
 Since then I've been working mostly with Asp.Net MVC/Core, Optimizely CMS, and a little with VueJS.
 I worked with Unity3D until 2019, when decided to leave games development behind, focusing on .Net technologies.